DotnetKit/DataflowBuilder/README.md

 By leveraging dataflow blocks, you can process data concurrently, making efficient use of system resources and improving the performance of your applications.
 This is especially useful for CPU-intensive or I/O-bound operations where tasks can benefit from parallelism.

+## Features

+- Type safe Builder
+- Process huge data effectively without memory leak
+- Implement any async or synchronous operations like access to database, api call or any cloud resource call
+- Multi-source extension to implement data streaming join

 ## Getting Started

 ### Installation